BPS Spectra, Barcodes and Walls: BPS invariants on the conifold

 \section{BPS invariants on the conifold}

 In our second example we consider BPS states in a local string theory compactification, the resolved conifold.
-The geometry is given by the total space of the fibration $X=\cO (-1) \oplus \cO (-1) \longrightarrow \PP^1$ and has one K\"ahler modulus $t$, the complexified size of the base $\PP^1$.
-We are interested in a particular class of BPS states which are given by bound states of a gas of light D0 branes and D2 branes wrapping the $\PP^1$, with a single D6 brane wrapping the full non compact total space.
-Such invariants have been computed in quite some detail at any point of the moduli space \cite{Jafferis:2008uf,Andriyash:2010yf,szendroi,nakanagao}.
+The geometry is given by the total space of the fibration $X=\mathcal{O} (-1) \oplus \mathcal{O} (-1) \longrightarrow \mathbb{P}^1$ and has one K\"ahler modulus $t$, the complexified size of the base $\mathbb{P}^1$.
+We are interested in a particular class of BPS states which are given by bound states of a gas of light D0 branes and D2 branes wrapping the $\mathbb{P}^1$, with a single D6 brane wrapping the full non compact total space.
+Such invariants have been computed in quite some detail at any point of the moduli space \cite{Andriyash:2010yf,Jafferis:2008uf,nakanagao,szendroi}.

-Since the geometry is non-compact, to properly define the charges it is necessary to embed it into a compact Calabi-Yau and then take a local limit.
-This is done by considering a compact Calabi-Yau $\tilde{X}$ and taking the limit where the K\"ahler moduli of all the homology classes become large, with the sole exception of the K\"ahler class of a rigid rational curve.
+Since the geometry is non-compact, to properly define the charges it is necessary to embed it into a compact Calabi--Yau and then take a local limit.
+This is done by considering a compact Calabi--Yau $\tilde{X}$ and taking the limit where the K\"ahler moduli of all the homology classes become large, with the sole exception of the K\"ahler class of a rigid rational curve.

-Since we are taking a local limit, it is enough to consider the compact Calabi-Yau $\tilde{X}$ in the large radius approximation.
+Since we are taking a local limit, it is enough to consider the compact Calabi--Yau $\tilde{X}$ in the large radius approximation.
 BPS states are labeled by charge vectors $\gamma \in \Gamma$, where

 By Poincar\'e duality D-branes wrapping $p$-cycles correspond to charges as